 From here, scroll down to the Click Analytics section to see clicks by hour, day, week, and the last 30 days.
 BL.INK also offers click data by geography, referral site, and even individual IP address.

 Viewing Overall Analytics

-Note: Due to account permissions settings, not all users have access to view data for other users.
+Note: Due to account permissions settings, not all users have access to view data for other users' links.
 Check with the account administrator to request broader access.

 The Link Analytics Report

 On the left navigation, click Analtyics, then select Overview.
 Here, users are able to see statistics for all links and filter by date, user, tags, and more.

 The Device, Referrers, and Location links at the top of the Click Analytics box offer more in-depth information about where the traffic came from and what device visitors used to view a link.